rg3915/automation-team-store-challenge/README.md

 ## What will be taken into account

-- Your understanding of the requirements
+- Your understanding and conformity to the requirements (sections "Instructions" and "The Challenge" above)

 - Your development workflow